puppetlabs/puppet-docs/source/guides/passenger.markdown

 Configure Apache
 -----

-To configure Apache to run the puppet master application, you must:
+To configure Apache to run the Puppet master application, you must:

-* Install the puppet master Rack application, by creating a directory for it and copying the `config.ru` file from the Puppet source.
+* Install the Puppet master Rack application, by creating a directory for it and copying the `config.ru` file from the Puppet source.
-* Create a virtual host config file for the puppet master application, and install/enable it.
+* Create a virtual host config file for the Puppet master application, and install/enable it.

 ### Global Configuration